mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 3) Machine policy per tenant (if the tenant is hosting their own servers and you deploy to them)
 4) Transient Machine Policy (for machines which tend to go offline randomly)

-If you are going the machine policy per environment you could change the time between checks to be something large for dev, say once a day, while production stays at once an hour.
-And maybe you know that development machines tend to go up and down at random, so you can change those to not fail the health check.
+If you go the machine policy per environment we recommend changing the times between health checks.
+Something large for dev, say once a day, while production stays at once an hour.
+This is because dev is deployed to several times per day.
+While production is deployed to once a day or once a week.
+Dev machines tend to go up and down at random, so you can change those to not fail the health check.

 ![](images/deploymenttarget-multiplemachinepolicies.png)